 As you move further up Congress Street toward State Street, you can find plenty of shade from the taller buildings - a plus if the weather is hot (you'd be surprised by how often this can happen in early October), but challenging if you're taking photos.

 Hanover Street provides plenty of sidewalk space.
 Prime viewing spots are from the restaurants lining the street.
 Make reservations for 12:30 or 1pm, and you'll have the perfect vantage spot for watching, along with a meal of some of the finest Italian or seafood - North End specialties - in the city.

 In East Boston (even years), any spot along Bennington Street provides excellent viewing.

-The easiest way to get to the parade is by T (Boston's subway):
+By far the easiest way to get to the parade is on the T (Boston's subway):